 Entry to all programmes of study is based on suitability and appropriateness, regardless of race, disability, religion or belief.
 In accordance with the statutory requirements relating to disabilities, the school aims to make the curriculum accessible to all students as far as is reasonably practicable.

-Parents who have concerns about any aspect of the curriculum should discuss these in the first instance with the student´s Learning Manager.
-If the issue is not resolved parents should make an official complaint in writing to the Executive Principal.
+Parents who have concerns about any aspect of the curriculum should discuss these in the first instance with the student's Student Support Officer.
+If the issue is not resolved parents should make an official complaint in writing to the Academy Head.

-This policy will be monitored by the Deputy Principal (Deep Experience), who will report to the Executive Principal on its implementation on a regular basis.
-The Executive Principal will report to the governing body´s Education Committee on the progress of the policy and will recommend any changes.
+This policy will be monitored by the Deputy Head, who will report to the Academy Head on its implementation on a regular basis.
+The Academy Head will report to the Governing Body on the progress of the policy and will recommend any changes.